cartacioS/MLADS2020-AutoML/automl-forecasting-lab.md

 1. On the left hand panel under the `Manage` section, click on `Compute`
 2. Click `+ New` to create a new compute. *It will take a couple minutes for this compute to to spin-up.*
 3. When the compute `Status` is `Running`, select the `JupyertLab` Application URI.

+## Run the lab on JupyterLab
+In this part of the lab we will be covering a python code